Hacking attempts on websites are far more common than you might think.

 Web hosting services which are not prepared for this can be paralyzed by these attacks.
 As more resources are consumed, websites on the server are left unable to respond to real queries from visitors.

-Basic website owners, especially those on shared hosting, will often have no idea whether their servers have been configured properly or not.
+Basic website owners, especially those on low-cost shared hosting, will often have no idea whether their servers have been configured properly or not.
 A significant number of issues can arise from poorly configured servers.